 Maine employers need to review both federal and state labor laws on each particular exemption to determine applicability.
 Some exemptions are allowed under federal law but our state law prohibits the exemption or does not address it.

 The Maine Department of Labor will be bringing forth both statutory and rules changes.
 We will provide notice as we recommend changes to the state regulations.

 Factors Employers Must Consider

-The minimum salary requirement is $576.93 as of January 1, 2018, for exempting a worker from overtime is only one factor in determining whether a worker is exempt from overtime under federal or state law.
+As of January 1, 2019, the minimum salary amount is $634.62 for exempting a worker from overtime.
+This is only one of the factors used in determining whether a worker is exempt from overtime under federal or state law.
 The duties of each worker must be considered as part of this analysis.
 Failure to adhere to both requirements—meeting the duties test and the weekly salary threshold—will result in violations of both federal or state law or of one jurisdiction or the other depending on the discrepancies in the laws.

 Most employers face making some compensation changes.
 A plan to meet these challenges should include: conducting an internal analysis of exempt positions, identifying options, and implementing a plan to minimize negative effects on employee relations, direct payroll costs, indirect administrative costs, and general operations.
 Routinely communicating with employees about what changes are being considered is encouraged.

 If they haven’t done so already, employers are strongly advised to conduct their own classification analysis to review those employees for whom they currently claim overtime exemptions and decide whether to: